Locate local and online legal help, and access to city, county, state and federal building codes, rules, and laws.

 Washington State Bar Association

-In addition to licensing attorneys in the State of Washington, the Bar provides helpful information on legal topics, a directory of lawyers, and information on how to file a complaint against a lawyer.
+In addition to licensing attorneys in the State of Washington, the Bar provides a directory of lawyers.